| |

 In the photo above, I stopped down my shutter speed and exposed for the highlights.
 Since the bride’s hands and wedding ring were in direct sunlight, the contrast makes her hand and the ring stand out of the photo.

-Maroon bridesmaid dresses and colorful floral bouquets during a wedding ceremony next to Disney Express chairlift.
+Maroon bridesmaid dresses and colorful bouquets at a summer mountain wedding at a ski resort.

 Mt.
 Disney Cocktail Hour